landlab/landlab/docs/source/development/contribution/develop_a_component.rst

 to have your branch merged into the master so that your component can be included in the Landlab library and used by others.

-This will trigger integration :ref:`testing <testing>` of your branch (doc tests and unit tests) to ensure its compatibility on all supported environments.
+This will trigger :ref:`continuous integration testing <dev_ci>` of your branch (doc tests, unit tests, and lint) to ensure its compatibility on all supported environments.
 You can find the results of these tests on the GitHub page of your pull request.
-If the tests fail, edit your files and commit your changes to re-run the tests (you don’t need to make another pull request).
+If the tests fail, edit your files and commit your changes to re-run the tests (you don't need to make another pull request).

 Getting your component into the documentation
 ---------------------------------------------
-Landlab uses the third party Sphinx code documentation tool to automatically build the Reference Manual webpages that list our user-facing components.
-This means your new component won't appear on the webpages unless you also make some changes to files you'll find in `landlab/docs`.
+Landlab uses the third party Sphinx code documentation tool to automatically build the :ref:`Reference section <api>` that list our user-facing components.
+This means your new component won't appear on the webpages unless you also make some changes to files you'll find in `landlab/docs/source`.

-You need to modify `index.rst`, and also create a new file in the folder `docs/source/reference/components`, called `[short_name_for_your_component].rst`.
+You need to modify `landlab/docs/source/reference/components/index.rst`, and also create a new file in the folder `landlab/docs/source/reference/components`, called `[short_name_for_your_component].rst`.

 The best advice for both of these is to follow an existing example.